swaldman/mill-daemon/README.md

 5. Start your service (`systemctl start myservice`).
 Your service will build itself before it starts.
    Edit stuff, templates, config, core source.
 Type `systemctl restart myservice` and it will all rebuild.

+### Advanced

+If you asked mill to generate a PID file (by overriding `runDaemonPidFile`), your subprocess will have `MILL_DAEMON_PID_FILE` in its environment.
+You can use this to, for example, set up a shutdown hook that will strive to delete the file when your process terminates.

 ### Examples